OWASP/www-project-threat-dragon/tab_roadmap.md

 1. provide an API for CI/CD pipelines, [see here](https://github.com/bbachi/vuejs-nodejs-example/tree/master/api) for a direct example
 1. use test frameworks for unit ([Mocha](https://github.com/mochajs/mocha)), component ([Vue testing library](https://github.com/testing-library/vue-testing-library)) and end-to-end ([nightwatch](https://github.com/nightwatchjs/nightwatch) or [puppeteer](https://github.com/puppeteer/puppeteer))
 1. set up ZAP to provide security testing on commit, similar to [existing TD](https://github.com/OWASP/threat-dragon/blob/main/.github/workflows/zap_scan.yaml)
+1. logging optionally to the console during development, and optionally to file in production and development
 1. be strictly open source, avoiding using languages or frameworks maintained outside the open source community

 **create a desktop application**